QuinnB11/AFL-Fuzzer-MDADM-Linear-Device/README.md

-# CMPSC311-HonorsOption
+# AFL Fuzzer
-Schryer Honors Option Project for CMPSC311 by Quinn Butcher
+Schryer Honors Option Project by Quinn Butcher

 ## What this Project does ##